-- To pay your rent and any service charges on time - To live in the property as your main home - To look after the property and keep it in good decorative order - To report repairs and allow access to carry out these works - Allow us access to carry out major repairs such as replacing your bathroom - To always show respect to others - To get permission from us before you make any changes to your tenancy or home - To allow our engineers access to service your boiler and gas supply (if applicable) and undertake other repairs - To give us a minimum of 28 days notice if you want to end your tenancy
+- To pay your rent and any service charges on time - To live in the property as your main home - To look after the property and keep it in good decorative order - To report repairs and allow access to carry out these works - · Allow us access to carry out major repairs or upgrades - To get permission from us before you make any changes to your tenancy or home - To allow our engineers access to service your boiler and gas supply (if applicable) - To conduct your tenancy in a way that does not cause disruption to others - To give us a minimum of 28 days' notice if you want to end your tenancy

-OUR RESPONSIBILITIES TO YOU
+RESPONSIBILITIES TO YOU

-- To provide a habitable home that is wind and watertight - To keep the property in good repair and working order - To carry out repairs within our agreed timescales - To consult with you before setting new rent or service charges or making changes to our services - To provide you with a Tenancy Agreement and certain other information such as how you can complain fairly and timely.
-We'll always aim to find a quick resolution that resolves things for you and puts our relationship back on track.
-You can complain in any way that suits you - in person, online, by email or by phone.
+- · Maintaining your home to a high standard, making sure it's warm, secure and comfortable - To carry out repairs within our agreed timescales - Informing and consulting with you if we're proposing to make any changes to the services you receive - To provide you with a Tenancy Agreement and certain other information such as how you can complain way that suits you - online, by email or phone.
 Our complaints policy covers all services provided by us or our appointed contractors.